Check out our new feature

 Cliffcrest is located in one of the most important migratory routes.

-Birds visit the Bluffs on their way north to the boreal forest and on their way south to South America.
+Birds visit the Bluffs in Toronto on their way north to the boreal forest and on their way south to South America.
 Monarch butterflies congregate at our shore and fuel up to cross Lake Ontario in order to continue their journey to Mexico.

 As development in our area increases, the natural habitat for pollinators and consequently birds is lost.
 By growing native plants it is astonishingly easy to create an oasis in which bees, butterflies, and birds can thrive.
-We can also enjoy the beauty that native flowers, shrubs and trees bring to our landscape.
+We can also enjoy the beauty that native flowers, shrubs, and trees bring to our landscape.
 We aim to create many habitat oases and connect them to corridors for wildlife.
 This will allow the wildlife to find food and shelter and move through safely.